RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 Let's review the generated metrics.
 We have 3 ways to view the metircs such as `1)using CURL`, `2)using Prometheus Web UI`, and `3)using Grafana Dashboards`.

-`1)` Execute `curl -H"Accept: application/json" http://YOUR_INVENTORY_ROUTE_URL/metrics/application` via CodeReady Workspace Terminal.
+`1)` Execute `curl -H"Accept: application/json" http://YOUR_INVENTORY_ROUTE_URL/metrics/application` via CodeReady Workspaces Terminal.
 You should use your own route URL of the Inventory service abd You will receive a similar response as here:

 ~~~shell
 {